Types of content¶

 With the Personalization service, you can build different recommendation domains.
-You do this by splitting all the products into different content types.
-There are several possible use cases for content types, for example:
+You do this by splitting all the products into different types of content.
+There are several possible use cases for types of content, for example:

 - A publisher can track articles, pictures and videos as three different types.